RJ-Infinity/pure_py_erlpack/README.md

 Discord has moved away from Go internally and so we do not maintain a version of erlpack in Go ourselves.
 However, all is not lost!, please check out: https://github.com/JakeMakesStuff/go-erlpack

-# Building

-## Python
-Generating the new `.cpp` files can be accomplished by running `python setup.py --use-cython build_ext --inplace`.

-`cython` must be installed for this to work.

 ### Testing